kinhhodev/kinhhodev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Love yourself with the same intensity you would use to pull yourself up if you were hanging off a cliff.&quot;</em> <br>
+<em>&quot;A Hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles.&quot;</em> <br>
-— Kamal Ravikant
+— Christopher Reeve

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>